atherplanes/atherplanes-website/README.md

 ## This is a paper airplane company
 We will help you learn to fold/make and fly paper airplanes
 ## Different types of planes:
-1 Pink Angels, 2 Stunt Maker, 3 Mini Copilot, 4 Rainbow Lighting, 5 Twisters, 6 Zoomers, 7 Soarer
+1 Pink Angels, 2 Stunt Maker, 3 Mini Copilot, 4 Rainbow Lighting, 5 Twisters, 6 Zoomers, Soarer, cofin...etc.
 ![](./IMG_2440.JPG) ![](./IMG_2454.JPG) ![](./IMG_2451.JPG) ![](./IMG_2447.JPG) ![](./image0.jpeg) ![](./image1.jpeg)
 ![](./IMG_2522)
 ## How to throw